We're experiencing increased customer enquiries

 • educating the community about how everyday actions affect water quality

-Council also works in regional partnerships to ensure local priorities are reflected in long-term planning for the Western Port Biosphere.
+Council also works in regional partnerships to ensure local priorities are reflected in long-term planning for Western Port and Port Phillip Bay.

 The Western Port Biosphere is an environmental treasure that benefits our community every day.
 Its natural systems help to: